Self-leveling Systems and Future Headlight Technology

 Single-source fiber-optic lights could revolutionize auto lighting by allowing for a wider variety of lighting options and optimal lighting configurations.
 A single-source system uses one light located somewhere in the inner workings of the car.
 Fiber-optic strands then carry the light to wherever it's needed.
 Instead of two headlights, a car could have a wide light-emitting pattern on the front.
 The fiber optics could be manipulated by small motors to allow even more versatile adaptive lighting.
 The drawback for the time being is that the fiber optics lose a lot of the light's intensity as they carry it, so a very bright single-source is needed [source: Smart Motorist].

-For more information on adaptive headlights and other topics you might be interested in, check out the links on the next page.
+For more information on adaptive headlights and other topics you might be interested in, check out the links below.